foxbit19/ceh-notes/extra/tools.md

 - `CHNTPW` - is a software utility for resetting or blanking local passwords used by Windows NT, 2000, XP, Vista, 7, 8, 8.1 and 10.
 It does this by editing the SAM database where Windows stores password hashes.
 - `Tcptrace` is a tool for the analysis of TCP dump files.
 It can take as input the files produced by several popular packet-capture programs, including tcpdump/WinDump/Wireshark, snoop, EtherPeek, and Agilent NetMetrix.
 - `Maltego` - connect data and functionalities from diverse sources using Transforms
+- `Infoga` - is a tool gathering email accounts information (IP, hostname, country,...) from a different public source (search engines, PGP key servers, and shodan) and checks if emails were leaked using haveibeenpwned.com API
 ## Wireless
 - `Kismet` - is a wireless network and device detector, sniffer, wardriving tool, and WIDS (wireless intrusion detection) framework
 - `betterCAP` - the Swiss Army knife for WiFi, Bluetooth Low Energy, wireless HID hijacking and IPv4 and IPv6 networks reconnaissance and MITM attacks